 Bushy St. John’s-wort (Hypericum densiflorum)

 Bushy St. John’s-wort (Hypericum densiflorum) is an erect (1-3’ tall), sparingly branched woody shrub of balds and bogs.
-Its leaves are linear, 1-2” long and its multiple flowers (usually more than 7 per cyme) are borne in panicles at the ends of branches.
+Its leaves are linear, 1-2” long; the largest leaves being only 1/10 to ¼” wide.
+Its multiple flowers (usually more than 7 per cyme) are borne in panicles at the ends of branches.
 This plant is also common at Wolf Mountain Overlook.